MRtrix3/mrtrix3/docs/reference/commands_list.rst

    commands/dcminfo: Output DICOM fields in human-readable format

-   commands/dirflip: Optimise the polarity of the directions in a scheme with respect to a unipolar electrostatic repulsion model, by inversion of individual directions.
+   commands/dirflip: Optimise the polarity of the directions in a scheme with respect to a unipolar electrostatic repulsion model, by inversion of individual directions

    commands/dirgen: Generate a set of uniformly distributed directions using a bipolar electrostatic repulsion model